Bittu121/asset-management/README.md

 ### 0. First-Time Setup (Automatic)

 - On first startup, the app auto-creates the 4 roles (Admin, Manager, Technician, User) and one Admin account.
-- If an Admin already exists on restart, nothing is recreated and no data is deleted.
+- If an Admin account already exists, the seed process is skipped.
 - The Admin email and password are configurable via environment variables.

 ### 1. Login and Security

-- Log in using email and password.
+- Email and password authentication.
-- Passwords are stored securely in hashed (encrypted) form.
+- Passwords hashed using bcrypt.
-- Users stay logged in via a secure authentication token (httpOnly cookie).
-- Reset a password using a One-Time Password (OTP) sent to email.
+- JWT authentication with access and refresh tokens stored in httpOnly cookies.
+- Password reset using an email-based OTP.
-- Secure logout that clears the session.
+- Logout clears the authentication cookies.

 ### 2. Role

-- Create and manage user roles.
+- Create and manage roles.
-- Assign permissions to each role.
+- Assign permissions to roles.
-- Assign a role to each user; only permitted roles can perform specific actions (role-based access).
+- Assign roles to users.
+- Role- and permission-based access control.

 ### 3. User Account

 - Create and manage user accounts for system access.
 - Stores name, email, password, employee code, phone number, and job title.
 - Assign a Role and an optional Reporting Manager.
-- Stores the user's Department, Sub-Department, Location, and Sub-Location (as text).
+- Stores the user's Department, Sub-Department, Location, and Sub-Location .

 ### 4. Department